Hearing about the terminology “renewable energy” all your life but still confused about what it actually means? Then this article is for you.

 Sustainable Development Goals (SDGs)

-SDGs are the remodeled version of Millennium Development Goals (MDGs).
-It is ratified on a global basis and is working to establish sustainable development as a part of international mechanism.
+SDGs are the remodeled version of the Millennium Development Goals (MDGs).
+It is ratified on a global basis and is working to establish sustainable development as a part of an international mechanisms.

 On 24 and 25 September 2019, Heads of State and Government will gather at the United Nations Headquarters in New York.
 The meeting will follow up and comprehensively review progress in the implementation of the 2030 Agenda for Sustainable Development.
 And also review the 17 Sustainable Development Goals (SDGs).
 The event is the first UN summit on the SDGs since the adoption of the 2030 Agenda in September 2015.